 - tissues or cells that are taken during surgery but not needed for diagnosis

-- extra blood or tissue while being taken for diagnosis or treatment
+- extra blood or tissue being taken for diagnosis or treatment

-- pee, poo or saliva collected specifically for the biobank
+- pee (urine), poo (stool) or saliva collected specifically for the biobank

 Scientists analyse the extra material to find better ways of diagnosing, preventing and treating medical conditions.
 They can include heart disease and cancer.

-Along with the extra tissue, the biobank also collects relevant information about each patient and their diagnosis.
+Along with the sample, the biobank also collects relevant information about each patient and their diagnosis.